hjabbar-xavor/sample-next/README.md

 ### *Server-side rendering*

-> It is also possible to use this starter for [server-side rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering), it requires you to implement `getServerSideProps` in [Next.js Page component](https://nextjs.org/docs/basic-features/pages), but as the Next.js [documentation states](https://nextjs.org/docs/basic-features/data-fetching#when-should-i-use-getserversideprops) - *"You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time" - and that is not the primary requirement for this starter and the ISR server better for up-to-date content.*
+> It is also possible to use this starter for [server-side rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering), it requires you to implement `getServerSideProps` in [Next.js Page component](https://nextjs.org/docs/basic-features/pages), but as the Next.js [documentation states](https://nextjs.org/docs/basic-features/data-fetching#when-should-i-use-getserversideprops) - *"You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time" - and that is not the primary requirement for this starter.*
 >
 > If you want to see the example checkout [What’s the best place to host Next.js site?
 ](https://kontent.ai/blog/comparison-of-jamstack-hosting-platforms-for-next-js) by [Ondřej Polesný](https://github.cpm/@ondrabus).